Dark Matter Cosmology with Varying Viscosity: a Possible Resolution to the $S_8$ Tension: Phenomenology of viscous dark matter model

-\end{itemize} The values assumed for free parameter, $\xi$ in all of the mentioned models are positive for thermodynamical reasons.
+\end{itemize} The value assumed for free parameter, $\xi$, in all of the mentioned models is positive for thermodynamical reasons.
 The standard cold dark matter model is recovered in the limit $\tilde{\xi}\rightarrow 0$ for all models.